YeluriKetan/LeetCode-1-100/README.md

 Initiated on 04th March, 2021, the aim of Project TREADS is to learn, understand, practice and explore theoretical knowledge and practical skills in the concepts of **Algorithms and Data Structures**.

-This repo contains **MY** version of solutions to algorithmic and competitive programming problems from platforms like LeetCode, CODECHEF and Google Kick Start.
-The solutions are written either **Java** or **C++**.
+This repo contains **MY** version of solutions to algorithmic and competitive programming problems from platforms like LeetCode, CODECHEF and Codeforces.
+The solutions are written in **Java**, **C++** and **Python**.
 All solutions in the repo are free to use and learn from, with their corresponding questions of the same name available on the specified platform.

 ## Stats

 - Beginning on 04th March, 2021, this project is currently in progress with over 150+ hours of active problem solving and coding.

-- Over 300+ problems solved on LeetCode - [profile](https://leetcode.com/Ketan_Yeluri/)
+- Over 390+ problems solved on LeetCode - [profile](https://leetcode.com/Ketan_Yeluri/)

-  - 110+ are of Easy level difficulty with an acceptance rate of 90+ %
+  - 120+ are of Easy level difficulty with an acceptance rate of 90+ %
-  - 170+ are of Medium level difficulty with an acceptance rate of 90+ %
+  - 225+ are of Medium level difficulty with an acceptance rate of 90+ %
-  - 25+ are of Hard level difficulty with an acceptance rate of 90+ %
+  - 35+ are of Hard level difficulty with an acceptance rate of 90+ %
-  - 120+ day streak for Daily Coding Challenge
+  - 180+ day streak for Daily Coding Challenge

 - About 50 problems solved on CODECHEF - [profile](https://www.codechef.com/users/yeluriketan)

   - Participated in 12+ Competitive Programming Contests

-- About 10 problems solved on Google Kick Start

 ## Tech